DanielMartinez5/GST101FOSS4GLabs/Module 6 Lab/QGIS 2.6/Module 6 Lab.md

 2. Even though the imagery used in this lab contained recordings of wavelengths beyond the visible spectrum, why do you think each range of hyperspectral information was mapped to the colors red, green, and blue?

 3. In lecture, you learned that photointerpretation is the process of converting images to information through human interpretation.
-Based on the results of tasks 2 and 3  in this lab, do you think that computers can interpret as well as humans?
+Based on the results of task 3  in this lab, do you think that computers can interpret as well as humans?

 ### 7. Challenge Assignment (optional)